Ensuring Data Freshness in Multi-Rate Task Chains Scheduling: Conclusion

-Our work differentiates itself from the current state-of-the-art by moving from \textit{analysis} to \textit{construction}.
-While recent literature \cite{Gohari2022,Guenzel2023,Qingqiang2023,melani2025} provides rigorous methods to bound the Worst-Case Data Age (WCDA) and Worst-Case Response Time (WCRT) of existing schedules, our framework actively injects offsets to eliminate the waiting time inherent in ASAP execution.
+Our work differentiates from the current state-of-the-art by moving from \textit{analysis} to \textit{construction}.
+While recent literature \cite{Gohari2022,Guenzel2023,Qingqiang2023,melani2015} provides rigorous methods to bound the Worst-Case Data Age (WCDA) and Worst-Case Response Time (WCRT) of existing schedules, our framework actively injects offsets to eliminate inherent data aging.
 Furthermore, unlike LET frameworks \cite{bini2023zero,bini2025jitter} that achieve predictability by delaying the availability of already-computed data, our method delays the sampling instant.
-This preserves the phase margin of high-frequency control loops by ensuring that the fusion task consumes the freshest possible data snapshot at the precise moment its slowest dependency becomes available.
+This preserves the data freshness by ensuring that the multiple dependencies are synchronized to produce data as close as possible to their consumption, at the moment the slowest dependency becomes available.